 BUFFALO, NY — Light daily smokers, those who smoke fewer than 10 cigarettes per day, have greater success quitting when provided stop-smoking medications and assisted by counselors.
-Those are the key conclusions of research conducted by scientists at Roswell Park Cancer Institute (RPCI) and the Medical University of South Carolina and published in the latest issue of Nicotine and Tobacco Research.
+Those are the key conclusions of research conducted by scientists at Roswell Park Comprehensive Cancer Center (Roswell Park) and the Medical University of South Carolina and published in the latest issue of Nicotine and Tobacco Research.

 While the number of light smokers is increasing, most studies have focused on the benefits of counseling and nicotine-replacement therapy (NRT) for moderate and heavy smokers.
 This study found that light smokers who contacted a telephone quitline are typically interested in using NRT and achieve higher quit rates than those who were not offered NRT.

 “While many studies have demonstrated the efficacy of nicotine medications for smoking cessation, very few have examined these questions in lighter smokers, as we have done,” says Martin Mahoney, PhD, MD, Associate Professor in the departments of Health Behavior and Medicine at Roswell Park and senior study author.
 “A unique strength of this study is the use of an experimental design implemented in a real world community setting of a state quitline.”

 The study evaluated long-term quitting success among 1,365 adult tobacco users who smoked less than 10 cigarettes daily and who contacted the New York State Smokers’ Quitline for assistance between January and July 2010.
 All smokers received two calls from trained stop-smoking counselors, and about half of the smokers were provided with stop-smoking medications.